 “With the advent of big data, cloud computing and developed technologies like drones, it would be interesting to look at algorithmic models to standardize the process of handling post-disaster operations” (Behl and Dutta, 2018).

-On the other hand, considering that this case implies seasonal hazards that produces recurrent disasters in Puno, human suffering alleviation and improvement in local livelihoods is very valuable to save resources and consider the future availability of budget to deal with future disastrous events (Bosher et al., 2021).
-Humanitarian logistics are embedded in each one of DRM phases depicted in disaster management lifecycle: risk mitigation, disaster preparedness, response, and recovery (Petak, 1985; Van Wassenhove, 2006).
+On the other hand, considering that this case implies seasonal hazards that produce recurrent disasters in Puno, human suffering alleviation and improvement in local livelihoods are valuable to save resources and consider the future availability of budget to deal with future disastrous events (Bosher et al., 2021).
+Humanitarian logistics are embedded in each one of DRM phases depicted in the disaster management lifecycle: risk mitigation, disaster preparedness, response, and recovery (Petak, 1985; Van Wassenhove, 2006).
 However, there is scarce literature that aims to optimize the entire disaster management lifecycle (Bosher et al., 2021) or at least impact over all the phases involved in DRM (Alexander, 2002; Ferreira, 2012).
 In the same line, Bosher et al. (2021) points out that:

 The disaster management lifecycle is presented as a closed loop that prevents humanitarian logisticians to move through the phases and include new inputs and activities that may lead to no further disasters when disasters are recurrent